 Develop your AI model.
 Build an artificial neural network model using deep recurrent neural network-based natural language processing algorithms.
 Then, combine this with reinforced learning techniques to improve performance when translating between different languages.

 Integrate the components.
 Integrate the components together using appropriate hardware connections.
-You can use microphone audio jacks, display HDMI ports connected via USB cables and a microcontroller connected via serial cable.
+You can use microphone audio jacks, display HDMI ports connected via USB cables, and a microcontroller connected via a serial cable.

 Try out your work.
-Compare the accuracy of the device's translations to human translations done manually or using other software translators such as Google Translate.
+Compare the accuracy of the device's translations to human translations done manually or using translators such as DeepL or Google Translate.

-The idea of controlling our lighting, appliances, and other devices from a distance or through automation is no longer cheap talk.
-It's a reality as we speak!
+The idea of controlling our lighting, appliances, and other devices from a distance or through automation is no longer a dream.
+It's now a reality!

-Creating a smart home automation system is a cutting-edge technology project if you're a student who is good in electronics, programming, and the Internet of Things (IoT).
+Creating a smart home automation system is a cutting-edge technology project if you're a student who is knowledgeable about electronics, programming, and the Internet of Things (IoT).

 What You’ll Need: